JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-jdbc/sql-commands/index.md

 ## SQL Commands

-* How to execute SQL SELECTS with Java
+* How to execute SQL SELECTS with Java.
-* How to execute SQL INSERT INTO with Java
+* How to execute SQL INSERT INTO with Java.
-* How to execute SQL UPDATE with Java
+* How to execute SQL UPDATE with Java.
-* How to execute SQL DELETE with Java
+* How to execute SQL DELETE with Java.